“The doctor just dismissed my concerns,” a mom of three sons told me.

-But I do know that we are in the midst of an autism epidemic, and that America’s children are sicker than they’ve ever been.
+But I do know that we are in the midst of an autism epidemic, and that America’s children are sicker and more brain damaged than they’ve ever been.

 In addition to autism, we are seeing rises in asthma, food allergies, Type 1 juvenile diabetes, childhood cancers, Crohn’s Disease, celiac disease and other disorders.

 The debilitating health problems are hitting my family: my cousin’s son has Crohn’s Disease.

 It’s hitting my friends: One good friend has a child with Type 1 juvenile diabetes, twenty others have children on the spectrum.

 It’s hitting my school: four children in my daughter’s third grade class had autism spectrum disorders.

 It’s hitting my neighborhood: two children at my son’s school have been diagnosed with cancer in the last three months.

 I also know that we are vaccinating our children in America in a way that is literally unprecedented in human history, as my colleague Louise Kuo Habakus said during our panel entitled, “Stories, Science, and Social Change.”

 I also know that we are vaccinating newborns against a sexually transmitted disease (hepatitis B) found almost entirely in prostitutes and drug users in the absence of any medical indication without knowing what kind of long-term ill effects we may be creating by introducing a vaccine into a completely immature human immune system.

 And that we are exposing unborn fetuses more often to more sound waves than ever before, without making sure that there are adequate safety checks in place on the ultrasound equipment, without ever having studied whether ultrasound exposure is safe, and without knowing what the implications of the fact that prolonged ultrasound exposure causes abnormal brain cell migration in rodents means for human brains.